feinxcookies/genshin-hangman-solver/README.md

 Takes hangman hints and searches for words that match.
-Uses words from the game Genshin Impact
+Uses words from the hit game Genshin Impact

+to start: run `node find_word.js`

-first enter the correct letters as follows:
+then enter the correct letters as follows:
 `_ a _ b _ c`
 then enter the incorrect letters